24 Hours Only: Get 39% OFF on Our Premium Plan - Check Out Now!

 Other Topics:

-The charts below show the percentage of students at an adult education centre taking various courses offered in 1985 and this year.
+You should spend about 20 minutes on this task The charts below describe 4 sectors of employment, in 2009 and 2020.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+Write at least 150 words

-The pie charts below show exports between the US and Vietnam.
+The table and the chart below provide a breakdown of the total expenditure and the average amount of money spent by students per week while studying abroad in 4 countries.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+Write at least 150 words

 See All